12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 The hair root separates from the hair at the beginning of this phase.
 The hair is no longer taken care of but remains on the head for about three more months before it finally falls.

-If the factor that promotes hair loss (hormonal dysfunction, lack of vital substances, etc.) occurs, then unusually many hairs change from the anagen phase to the telogen phase, including those hairs that are still quite young and are still upside down for years under normal (healthy) circumstances would have remained.
+Suppose the factor that promotes hair loss (hormonal dysfunction, lack of vital substances, etc.) occurs.
+In that case, unusually, many hairs change from the anagen phase to the telogen phase, including those that are still quite young and still upside down for years under normal (healthy) circumstances would have remained.

-But who knows that in the middle of the worst hair loss occurrence, what happened three months ago or what might have happened three months ago?
+But who knows, in the middle of the worst hair loss occurrence, what happened three months ago or what might have happened three months ago?

-However, if you implement the following tips, you can rectify a whole host of possible causes in a purely prophylactic manner - without even having to know them.
+However, if you implement the following tips, you can rectify many possible causes in a prophylactic manner - without knowing them.

-The fat-soluble vitamin A or Retinol ensures that the hairs become strong and supple.
-It boosts hair growth and benefits the fat synthesis in the follicles.
+The fat-soluble vitamin A or Retinol ensures the hairs become strong and supple.
+It boosts hair growth and benefits fat synthesis in the follicles.

 Vitamin A is found in organic eggs.
-The precursor of vitamin A - the beta-carotene - is, however, found in many vegetables and fruits, such as.
-As kale, spinach, cantaloupe, carrots, peppers, sweet potatoes, pumpkins etc.
+However, the precursor of vitamin A - beta-carotene - is found in many vegetables and fruits, such as kale, spinach, cantaloupe, carrots, peppers, sweet potatoes, pumpkins, etc.

-Biotin, also known as Vitamin B7 or Vitamin H, is particularly effective for thin, brittle and dull hair and even works against hair loss.
+Biotin, or Vitamin B7 or Vitamin H, is particularly effective for thin, brittle, and dull hair and works against hair loss.

 Biotin can also be found in yeast flakes, egg yolks, soybeans, oatmeal, walnuts, and mushrooms.

-Vitamin C is water-soluble and is also referred to them as a universal vitamin.
+Vitamin C is water-soluble and is referred to as a universal vitamin.
 It contributes a lot to the health of the hair.

-Vitamin C, for example, supports the binding of iron to the red blood cells, and the hair roots are better supplied with iron and oxygen.
+Vitamin C, for example, supports iron binding to the red blood cells, and the hair roots are better supplied with iron and oxygen.

-A lot of vitamin C can be found in most citrus fruits and in paprika or broccoli.
+Vitamin C can be found in most citrus fruits and paprika or broccoli.

 The South American Camu Camu fruit even contains a record amount of vitamin C, about 30 to 50 times as much as oranges.
 Moreover, Acerola powder and sea buckthorn juice are also excellent sources of vitamin C.

-Especially the goji berries can be optimally incorporated as a dietary supplement in the diet.
+The goji berries can be optimally incorporated as a dietary supplement.
 As little as 50 grams produce about 6 mg of iron, enough to cover half of the male daily iron needs.
-(Women need a little more iron, especially in pregnancy).
+(Women need a little more iron, especially during pregnancy).

-Copper improves the hair structure.
-The trace element facilitates the absorption of iron from the diet and is involved in building skin, bones, and hair.
+Copper improves hair structure.
+The trace element facilitates iron absorption from the diet and builds skin, bones, and hair.

-Whole grains, sunflower seeds, legumes (especially chickpeas and soy products), nuts and cocoa products are among the good natural copper suppliers.
+Whole grains, sunflower seeds, legumes (especially chickpeas and soy), nuts, and cocoa products are good natural copper suppliers.

-The daily requirement of an adult is 1.0 to 1.5 mg and can already be covered with 50 g of cashew nuts or 40 g of chickpeas (e.g in the form of hummus).
+An adult's daily requirement is 1.0 to 1.5 mg and can already be covered with 50 g of cashew nuts or 40 g of chickpeas (e.g., hummus).

 Zinc is an excellent mineral to support hair growth.
 It activates numerous enzymes, from which the skin, the hair, and the fingernails benefit.